bparanj/crystal/electronics/experiments/queue/ac-dc-capacitor.md

 5. Switch: To alternate between DC and AC sources.
 6. Multimeter: To measure voltage across the capacitor.

-### Circuit Setup:
+### Setup:

 1. Connect the Power Source:
    - Connect one side of the capacitor to the positive terminal of the power source.
    - Connect the other side of the capacitor to one terminal of the resistor.

 2. Add the LED and Resistor:
    - Connect the LED in series with the resistor.
 Place the LED’s positive terminal (anode) after the capacitor, and connect the negative terminal (cathode) to ground.

 3. Insert a Switch to Alternate Between DC and AC: